Jesse Ventura Sends Donald Trump Warning: Leave State Pot Laws Alone

 In a commentary posted on CNBC, former Minnesota governor Jesse Ventura sent a stern warning to President Donald Trump to leave state marijuana laws alone.

 In the first paragraph of Jesse Ventura’s warning to Donald Trump, he talks about how he was going to give the new POTUS a chance and “see what happens.”
-After all, every single president of the United States before Donald has made some sort of promise to the people during their campaign.
+After all, every single President of the United States before Donald has made some sort of promise to the people during their campaign.
 In Ventura’s attempt to “see what happens,” he drew the line when Trump revealed his plans to have the DEA come into states where marijuana is legal and prosecute recreational users anyway because it is breaking a federal law.
-The former Minnesota governor’s response to this plan of Trump was clear, crisp, simple, and stern – not on his watch.
+The former Minnesota governor’s response to this plan of Trumps was clear, crisp, simple, and stern – not on his watch.

-Jesse Ventura goes on to describe Trump’s plan to reverse a state law simply because he feels like it is “completely wrong,” “unethical,” and “unconstitutional.”
-Ventura even went so far as saying, “shame on President Trump for even considering it.”
+Jesse Ventura goes on to describe Trump’s plan to reverse a state law simply because he feels like it as “completely wrong,” “unethical,” and “unconstitutional.”
+Ventura even went as far as saying, “shame on President Trump for even considering it.”

 Jesse Ventura Warns Donald Trump: Don't Tread On State Pot Laws. https://t.co/idVP2qwFTV